bitdessin/JustDeepIt/docs/source/implementation/object-detection.rst

 -----------

-Tab **Preferences** is used for setting common parameters, such as the architecture of the detection model, number of CPUs and GPUs to be used, and the location (i.e., directory path) to the workspace which is used to save intermediate and final results.
+Tab **Preferences** is used for setting common parameters, such as the architecture of detection model, number of CPUs and GPUs to be used, and the location (i.e., directory path) to a workspace which is used to save intermediate and final results.
 The required fields are highlighted with orange borders.
 Detailed descriptions of the arguments are provided in the following table.